flatcar-archive/flatcar-docs/CONTRIBUTING.md

 ## Style guide

-The [style guide][style] prescribes the conventions of formatting and English style preferred in CoreOS project documentation.
+The [style guide][style] prescribes the conventions of formatting and English style preferred in Flatcar project documentation.

 ## Translations